 Lineville is a very small city located in the state of Alabama.
 With a population of 2,484 people and just one neighborhood, Lineville is the 190th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Lineville is generally considered to be a blue-collar town.
-46.06% of the Lineville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Lineville is a blue-collar town, with 46.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Lineville is a city of production and manufacturing workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Lineville who work in management occupations (7.04%), food service (6.72%), and office and administrative support (6.50%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lineville is worth considering.

-Being a small city, Lineville does not have a public transit system used by locals to get to and from work.
+Lineville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Lineville is quite a bit lower than the national average among all cities of 21.84%: just 12.16% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Lineville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.16% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Lineville in 2022 was $25,789, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $103,156 for a family of four.
 However, Lineville contains both very wealthy and poor people as well.